danidee10/danidee10.github.io/_posts/go/2018-3-12-why-go-should-be-your-next-language.markdown

 Anyway, it's a programming language created at Google in 2009 by Robert Griesemer, Rob Pike, and Ken Thompson.

 Today, the status of Go is a weird one.
-On one side they’re people that can swear with their life that learning Go is one of the best thing that ever happened to them as programmers.
+On one side they’re people that can swear with their life that learning `Go` was one of the best things that happened to them as programmers.
 On the other hand, you have those that bash it at the slightest opportunity.

 Before i learnt Go.
 I was a little indifferent.
 Initially, I tried to learn it in January 2017 but I found the Syntax was a bit weird.
 It also lacked a lot of things i missed in Python and JavaScript (an integrated debugger, Objects etc).
 To make matters worse i came across a lot of articles that discouraged me from learning `Go`.
 There's even a [dedicated github project](https://github.com/ksimka/go-is-not-good) of various articles on why "go is not good".